The Trial of Vladimir Slepak, June 1978 (50.8-3)

 Frunze district deputy procurator M. I. Chernov replied, refusing her request.

-On 8 June M. Slepak publicized an “Appeal to the Public” which ended with the words: “Save us!
+On 8 June Maria Slepak publicized an “Appeal to the Public” which ended with the words: “Save us!
 Demand the release of Vladimir Slepak!
 Help us to leave this country!”
-On 10 June she sent a plea for help to the President of the U S A, J. Carter.
+On 10 June she sent a plea for help to the US President, J. Carter.

-18 Jews in Leningrad appealed to the Procurator-General of the USSR:
+18 Jews in Leningrad appealed to the USSR Procurator-General:

 “… We express our solidarity with Vladimir Slepak and his wife Maria, who are courageously lighting for their right to emigrate to Israel.